nixworks/public/news/2004/04/13/index.md

 ##### Shanghai
 ### [ Shanghai modifies its interpretation of the People's Republic of China's One Child Policy, allowing all divorced residents who remarry to have a second child without penalty. ](/news/2004/04/13/shanghai-modifies-its-interpretation-of-the-people-s-republic-of-china-s-one-child-policy-allowing-all-divorced-residents-who-remarry-to-h.md)
-_Context: Shanghai, China, One Child Policy_
+_Context: China, Shanghai, One Child Policy_

 ##### 9/11 Commission
 ### [ A provisional report from the September 11 Commission states that the FBI was hampered in its fight against terrorism by poor intelligence, insufficient staffing and resources and a bureaucratic culture. ](/news/2004/04/13/a-provisional-report-from-the-september-11-commission-states-that-the-fbi-was-hampered-in-its-fight-against-terrorism-by-poor-intelligence.md)
-_Context: 9/11 Commission, intelligence, resource, bureaucracy, terrorism, culture, FBI_
+_Context: terrorism, culture, FBI, resource, intelligence, bureaucracy, 9/11 Commission_

 ## [Previous Day...](/news/2004/04/12/index.md)